-Dear Brad,
+Dear Bead,

-The San Juan National Forest (SJNF) appreciates the opportunity to common en the Draft San Juan Basin E.k Herd Management Plans for Data Analysis Unit (DAU) E-24, E-50, and E-51.
+The San Juan National Forest (SJNF) appreciates the opportunity to comment on the Draft San Juan Basin E.k Herd Management Plans for Data Analysis Unit (DAU) E-24, E-30, and E-31.
 These DAUs overlap portions of the Dolores.
 Columbine, and Pagosa Ranger Districts.
 As stated in the Draft Plans, the primary decisions needed for individual Herd Management Plans (IIMPs) are how many animals should exist in the DAU, and what is the desired sex ratio for the population of big game animals (e.g., the number of males per 100 females).
-The life of the plans are 10 years and may he revised in the 10-year timeline if conditions change.
+The life of the plans are 10 years and may ne revised in the 10-year timeline if conditions change.